-Here I am just picking out some remarks which are relevant to payday loan affordability complaints.
+Here I am just picking out some of her remarks which are relevant to payday loan affordability complaints.

 Wayman talked about “the unprecedented growth” in FOS complaints about payday lenders this year.
 This was detailed in FOS’s Strategy, Plans and Budget 2019/20 document in December: